Jake0Tron/DnD-Notes/session-14.md

 # Session 14 - 10/11/2021

-## At the tavern, ctd.
+## At the tavern, ctd

 - "I thought you were dead"
   - that makes two of us, you're not very good at hiding yourself.
   - Meet me by the stables
     - vanishes, I'll follow
       - sneak out and shift into a random as I head to the stable [23 stealth]
       - help him clear the stalls...
 [12 inv]
         - seems clear...
           - dagger at my throat
             - how did you know that phrase?
           - I shift into child me
             - I should ask you the same thing
           - He shifts into a pale, featureless face
             - yeah it's RePeat
             - We catch up, I guess...
           - He's scared about the heist, seems a little more than he anticipated
             - We'll get each other out, if nobody else
           - I've got an idea, follow me
             - we jump up onto roofs
               - we can see the city
                 - the arches... ugh
               - see the market square
                 - foot traffic and the crowdfolk bustling around
               - "I wish I could run away from it all"
                 - runs into an alleyway, I follow
                 - Kind of a shitty spot
               - Pulls out a dagger
                 - I match
                 - Lets see what you can do...
                   - throws a dagger at me
                   - [ It's some kind of training montage ]
                     - **I learn uncanny dodge**
               - Tell empty hand to meet him/us at the docks
                 - hands me his dagger
               - He disappears, and we part ways for now
                 - I hand him mine

-## Meanwhile, at the pub...
+## Meanwhile, at the pub

 - So uh, what now
 - talking about people's opinions on magic
   - Lazulia obviously doesn't approve
   - Mal trying to clarify that magic goes both ways
     - We're getting dramatic now, aren't we
 - Head out to shop
   - Meet up at Terathiel's shop
     - Takes us down to his hidden area
     - **Allorim from Kaithe** delivers items